 Note: Regardless of how you visit, book your visit in advance or you might be turned away.
 And bring a swimsuit.

 Walk Around Reykjavik:

-I also stopped into some of the Icelandic Wool stores, where styles range from very traditional to more modern and prices reflect the quality craftsmanship.
-Knitters can buy Icelandic wool, too.
+I also stopped into some of the Icelandic Wool stores, where styles range from very traditional to more modern.
+Prices reflect the quality material and craftsmanship.
+Knitters can buy Icelandic wool.

 Tour The Golden Circle

 I most regret not getting a chance to ride the famous Icelandic horses or do any really exotic hiking.